emmanuel-samk/Tensor-based-image-segmentation-using-Echo-state-networks/README.md

 # Tensor-Based Image Segmentation using Echo State Network (ESN)

-## A pixel classification model for color image segmentation algorithm based on ESN and _Extended Structural Tensor_ (EST)-based pixel feature set
+## A pixel classification model for color image segmentation based on ESN and _Extended Structural Tensor_ (EST)-based pixel feature set

 This package allows to create a [standard ESN](http://www.scholarpedia.org/article/Echo_state_network) model to classify the pixels in a color image (pixel-based image segmentation) into two ground-truth regions, namely, object and background.
 The classification uses pixel features extracted by EST (see [] for details of how to compute the EST of an image).
 The primary motivation for this model is to take advantage of the discriminative features conveyed by EST-based features, such as texture hidden in the neighborhood of pixels, and the improved linear separability of inputs offered by the ESN reservoir to achieve high image segmentation accuracy.